jfbourke/jfbourke.github.io/_drafts/2014-11-14-xquery-fun-with-text-node-selector.markdown

 ```

-Here's the query
+Here's a query that would do it using the `text()` selector (I know there's other ways but bear with me);

 ```
-/person/addresses/address/region/text()[1]
+//person/addresses/address/region/text()
 ```

+You'll find that the result is not what you might expect, in our case we want an empty string or at worst a `null`.
+However what you get is `somewhere`!
+Oh snap!

-When you think about it `text()` will return text nodes, if the node is not defined then it will not return.
-It'd be nice if there was a `bool` argument that you could pass that would include `nil` nodes.
+What's going on?
+Well the `text()` selector will return text nodes, if the node is not defined then it will not return it.
+Makes sense when you think about it however it'd be nice if there was a `bool` argument that you could pass that would include `nil` nodes.

-Anyway, the correct way to perform the same query is to pull the node before obtaining the text.
+Anyway, a better way to perform the query would be to pull the node before obtaining the text.
 Like so;

 ```
-/person/addresses/address/region[1]/text()[1]
+//person/addresses/address/region[1]/text()
 ```

+The point of this post is that you should be aware of how selectors work so that you do not return the wrong value.